 Got the tag at Rot-Weiss Essen in the 70s thanks to his mighty heading prowess.
 At Hamburger SV he formed a deadly partnership with right-back Mani Kaltz, powering home his crosses time & again.?

 No one seems quite sure where the Batman tag came from, but the brilliant little Italian forward had a tattoo to match it.

 During his 15 years at Juventus in the 40s & 50s, Parola became so renowned for his use of the overhead kick that he even got a nicknamed it.
 His image even became famous as the symbol on Panini stickers.

-His finishing & skill in tight areas in the box earned the legendary little Colo Colo & Chile forward this fantastic nickname.
+One of the great goal poachers of South Americn football, his finishing & skill in tight areas in the box earned the legendary little Colo Colo and Chile forward this fantastic nickname.